 A diagnosis is not required to receive services, however, it is typically required when services are paid for by insurance.
-PlayDate Behavioral Interventions currently provides services to children up to 18 years of age.
+PlayDate Behavioral Interventions currently provides services to all children up to 18 years of age.

 We accept reimbursement from a variety of sources, including but not limited to the following:

-We have contracts in process with several other insurance companies, and are willing to apply to become a provider for any client’s insurance company.
+We have contracts in process with several other insurance companies and are willing to apply to become a provider for any client’s insurance company.
 We submit all billing directly to the insurance company and complete all required paperwork.

 Andersen Scholarship Program